ChilliCream/website/website/blog/2019-02-20-schema-stitching.md

 authorImageURL: https://avatars1.githubusercontent.com/u/9714350?s=100&v=4
 ---

-We are currently working on version 8 of Hot Chocolate and are mainly focusing on schema stitching with this release.
+With version 8 of Hot Chocolate we have mainly focused on schema stitching.
 One of the most requested features in this area was auto-stitching.
 Auto-stitching will enable us to automatically pull in schemas from other GraphQL servers and merge those into one schema.

 <!--truncate-->